 Member-supported trade associations promote the growth of the global vision and imaging industry.
 Standards development is key to the success of the industry and its trade groups help fund, maintain, manage and promote standards.
-In 2009, three leading vision associations, AIA, EMVA and JIIA began a cooperative initiative to coordinate the development of globally adopted vision standards.
-They were joined in 2014 by VDMA Machine Vision and in 2016 by CMVU.
+In 2009, three leading vision associations, A3 Vision & Imaging, EMVA and JIIA began a cooperative initiative to coordinate the development of globally adopted vision standards.
+The y were joined in 2014 by VDMA Machine Vision and in 2016 by CMVU.
 This publication is one product of this cooperative effort.

-Copyright 2018, AIA, EMVA, JIIA, VDMA and CMVU.
+Copyright 2022, A3 Vision & Imaging, EMVA, JIIA, VDMA and CMVU.
 All rights reserved.
+Third revision, September 2022.